 Viewed from this perspective, confidence is no longer a vague concept, but a call to action.
-But how do you develop ‘strong sense of your self-worth and capabilities’?
+But how do you develop a ‘strong sense of your self-worth and capabilities?

-The simplest and most natural antidote is to count your successes, recognise your strengths, and acknowledge your resources such as experience, achievements and support (by family and friends for example).
+The simplest and most natural antidote is to count your successes, recognize your strengths, and acknowledge your resources such as experience, achievements, and support (by family and friends for example).